Publication Details

 Topic T5 Future Landscapes

-Abstract Forest risks and benefits to human health are widely recognised.
+Abstract The benefits and risks of forests to human health are widely recognized.
 Yet, variation across forest types and their ecological characteristics driving health effects remain underexplored.
-Based on empirical data from an interdisciplinary European forest network, we developed a Bayesian Belief Network to quantify seven causal pathways relating different forest types to physical and mental health.
-Results show that forests always generate net health benefits regardless of their ecological characteristics.
+Based on a continental-scale, interdisciplinary empirical database from 164 European forest stands, we constructed a Bayesian Belief Network to quantify seven causal pathways relating distinct forest types to physical and mental health.
+These forest–health pathways included mental well-being via visual or auditory stimuli, thermal comfort, polyphenol content of medicinal plants, mushrooms and nutrition, air quality, and ticks and Lyme disease.
+Results show that forests consistently provide net health benefits regardless of their ecological characteristics.
 Forest canopy density and tree species diversity emerge as key drivers, but their effect size and directionality are strongly pathway-dependent.
 Changes in forest canopy density can generate trade-offs.
-For example, forests optimised for heat buffering and air pollution mitigation may compromise medicinal plant yield and enhance Lyme disease prevalence.
-Tree diversity effects were weaker but more consistently positive.
-Forest management should therefore account for such trade-offs to tailor forest biodiversity and functioning to local public health needs of priority.
+For example, forests optimized for heat buffering and air pollution mitigation may compromise medicinal plant yield and enhance Lyme disease prevalence.
+Tree diversity effects were weaker but more uniformly positive.
+Therefore, forest management should account for such trade-offs to tailor forest biodiversity and functioning to local public health priorities.

 Persistent UFZ Identifier https://www.ufz.de/index.php?en=20939&ufzPublicationIdentifier=29706